Achievable logoAchievable logo

 Reflection and refraction

-Reflection is the process where light bounces off a surface.
-In a mirror, light is almost completely reflected, with the angle of incidence equaling the angle of reflection.
-When light passes from one medium to another, part of it is reflected while the rest is transmitted.
+Reflection is what happens when light bounces off a surface.
+In a mirror, light is almost completely reflected, and the angle of incidence equals the angle of reflection.
+When light hits the boundary between one medium and another, some of the light is reflected and the rest is transmitted into the second medium.

 Dispersion